Ysurac/FlightAirMap/README.md

 Satellites can be displayed on 3D map.
 On december, you can track Santa's flight.

+For vessels, AIS is a supported source, so ships can be displayed on both 2D and 3D map, statistics are generated,...
+For trackers, APRS is a supported source, so cars, trucks, mobile phones,... can be displayed on both 2D and 3D map, statistics are generated,...

 ## Demo
 * From ADS-B : [https://www.flightairmap.fr/](https://www.flightairmap.fr/)
+* From Open Glider Network : [https://ogn.flightairmap.fr/](https://ogn.flightairmap.fr/)
 * From IVAO : [https://ivao.flightairmap.fr/](https://ivao.flightairmap.fr/)
 * From VATSIM : [https://vatsim.flightairmap.fr/](https://vatsim.flightairmap.fr/)